professorsugoi/Deploy-Astro-Neocities/README.md

 ## Quickstart

-Import the `.github/workflows` folder from this repo into your astro project and rename `neocities.yaml.test` to `neocities.yaml`.
+Import the `.github/workflows` folder from this repo into your astro project configure `neocities.yaml`.
 > 💡 *This workflow can be used with any SSG, just note that the build path may be different from Astro's.*

 ## Usage